-Now, an unusable paper is a waste paper, but, even a waste paper can contain important or critical information, which you don’t want getting into the wrong hands.
+Unusable paper is waste paper, but, even waste paper can contain important or critical information, which you don’t want getting into the wrong hands.
+Your computer should be protected by anti-virus software and, equally, you need to consider security when it comes to your documents too.
 So, what’s the solution?
 Well, you put it through the paper shredder and that brings us to the question, “Do you have a paper shredder?”.

 Well, if you don’t, you’re probably wondering how to choose a good one.
 Don’t worry, this little write up is going to help you exactly with that.
 Keep reading.